giturra/challenge_mle/docs/challenge.md

 ### Other recomemded features

 There are some other recommended features; however, since the Data Scientist team did not use them, I did not analyze them either.
 These features are *high_season* and *period_day*.
-Since the challenge specifically mentioned that I did not have to explore the impact of these features on the model performance, I did not include them in the prediction
+Since the challenge specifically mentioned that I did not have to explore the impact of these features on the model performance, I did not include them in the prediction.

+### Compabilities issues

+There were some compatibility issues related to certain libraries, especially with FastAPI and Unicorn libraries, when I attempted to run the tests to measure the performance of my implementations.
+Therefore, I had to install some dependencies that are prior to the recommended versions.
+Here is the complete list of dependencies that I had to install:

+- `anyio==3.4.0`
+- `Jinja2==3.0.3`
+- `itsdangerous==2.0.1`
+- `Werkzeug==2.0.3`

+### New libraries installed

+Since I selected the `XGBoostClassifier` model as the production model to be deployed, I had to install the `xgboost` library because the implementation of this classifier is not included in `scikit-learn`.
+Moreover, I installed the `pyyaml` library to open and interact with the configuration YAML files, which are in charge of parameter management for the `DelayModel` class and the API implementation.

 ## Part I: Model Implementation